danneu/icejaw/README.md

 - `--port <Integer>`: The localhost post that the server is running on.
 Default: 3000.
 - `--concurrency <Integer>`: The number of in-flight requests to localhost allowed at a time.
 Default: 8.
 - `--public <String>`: Path to the folder containing static assets to be copied to the build.
 Maybe be absolute or relative to CWD.
 Default: "public".
+- `--routes <String>`: Comma-delimited list of routes.
+Useful for testing/sanity-checking.
+Example: `--routes /,/foo,/bar`.
+If this is set, then stdin will be ignored.

 ## Static assets